iLib-js/ilib-loctool-webos-appinfo-json/README.md

 allows it to read and localize `appinfo.json` file.
 This plugin is optimized for webOS platform

 ## Release Notes
+v1.2.11
+* updated dependencies
+* Use the logger provided by the loctool instead of using log4js directly.
+* Add node 16 version testing for circleCI (minimum version of node is v10)

 v1.2.10
 * Update dependent module version to have the latest one. (loctool: 2.16.2)